LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Pytagoras-Pie.md

 say "Guest $topguest gets ", sprintf("%0.2f", $topshare), '% of the pie.';
 ```

 [Joelle Maslak](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-016/joelle-maslak/perl6/ch-1.p6) also took another very different (and quite unusual) approach: she wrote two subroutines, `firsts` and `seconds`, which, given an array of arrays (AoA), return respectively a list of the first and of the second elements of each nested array.
-Her program then uses the `seconds` subroutine to incrementally build a `@slices` AoA, where its nested arrays contain a pair of values, i.e.  the guest number and her or his share, using the sum of the previously allocated shares.
+Her program then uses the `seconds` subroutine to incrementally build a `@slices` AoA, where its nested arrays contain a pair of values, i.e.  the guest number and the allocated share, using the sum of the previously allocated shares.
 Quite a surprising method!
 Then, the program uses the `max` built-in method on the list of shares (i.e. the return value of `seconds` on the `@shares` AoA) to find the size of the largest share.
 And finally, it uses a `grep`  on the list of guests (produced by the `firsts` subroutine on the `@shares` AoA) to find all the guests (in fact, only one) who received that largest share.
 This is both a bit contrived and fairly clever, in fact so clever that I can't resist quoting the whole program:

 ``` Perl6
 my @slices;